jbhelf/Covid19-Socio-Political-Analysis/Covid-19 Analysis/README.md

 # Covid-19 Response: Socio-Political Analysis

+## Brief overview:

+Provided in this directory is an analysis of Covid-19 data to determine the impact that three political metrics had in the response to the Covid-19 outbreak.

 ## In this folder you will find:
 **Plots**: A folder with the results of plotting data with various political metrics as filters